askgauravarya/recommendation-systerm/README.md

 recommendation-systerm
 ======================

-It is our second year algorithm project in which we try to recommend movies on the basis of users one time entry choice which is field at the time of signup.
+It is our second year algorithm project in which we try to recommend movies on the basis of users choice which is taken at the time of signup.